 Or you can get the forms from the IRS website.
 Instructions are at irs.gov/pub/irs-pdf/i1099msc.pdf.

-• If you will be filing Copy A (IRS copy) by mail, you must order it to be mailed to you at irs.gov/forms-pubs/order-products.
+If you will be filing Copy A (IRS copy) by mail, you must order it to be mailed to you at irs.gov.
 DON’T download it from any website including the IRS site; it needs to be a scannable, physical document.

-• Copy B (contractor copy) can be either downloaded as a fillable PDF from irs.gov/pub/irs-pdf/f1099msc.pdf or ordered for mailing the same way as for Copy A above.
+Copy B (contractor copy) can be either downloaded as a fillable PDF form on the irs.gov site.

 What information do I need to fill out Form 1099-Misc?